Josef Albers born March 19, Bottrop, Ruhr district, Germany.

 Josef shows twenty glass paintings in an exhibition of Bauhaus masters' work in Zurich and Basel.
 His armchairs are exhibited at the Kunstgewerbemuseum in Basel.
 He heads the wallpaper-design workshop for two years while its director, Hinnerk Scheper, is away in Moscow.

 Anni designs a sound-absorbing and light-reflecting wallcovering using a new material, cellophane.
 The wallcovering is used in the auditorium of a trade union school—the Allgemeinen Deutschen Gewerkschaftsbundeschule—designed by Bauhaus director Hannes Meyer in Bernau, just outside Berlin.
-She receives her Bauhaus Diploma for this innovative work.
+She receives her Bauhaus Diploma in 1930 for this innovative work.

 In the summer the Alberses travel to Ascona, where they vacation with Bauhaus colleagues.
 Josef again documents their travels in photographs.